micaelaneus/strength-as-ccoty/README.md

-# Strength: The Radical Witch's Guide to Our Collective Card of the Year in 2024
+# Strength: the Radical Witch's Guide to Our Collective Card of the Year in 2024

-## Contents
+Contents

 How to Use This Guide
 * Work With Us Throughout the Year